-- While the malanga cooks, make the garlic oil by adding the oil, butter and garlic to a sauce pan and cooking for 5-7 minutes on medium/low just until the garlic gets golden.
+- While the malanga cooks, warm up your cream and milk.
+Then you can get a start on the garlic oil by adding the oil, butter and garlic to a sauce pan and cooking for 5-7 minutes on medium/low just until the garlic gets golden.
 Set it aside.

 - Drain.
 Remove the bay leaves.
 Add the warm milk and cream.
 Then using an immersion blender to blend together until the malanga is creamy.
 If you do not have an immersion blender, then you can blend in batches using a food processor

 - You must be careful not overmix or the malanga can get gummy.

 - Serve with some sea salt and a drizzle of the garlic oil.